FOCUS AREA Three

 Image: Interior of Tangled Art+Disability Gallery with 2 people experiencing an exhibit

-In this section, we will look at accessibility innovation in the arts beginning with an introduction to Tangled Art + Disability (TAD).
-The Tangled Art Gallery is Canada’s first fully accessible art gallery dedicated to the exhibition of artwork by Mad, Deaf and disability-identified artists.
-As well, we will look at how American Sign Language (ASL) is being used to interpret live music, performance and poetry.
+In this section, we will consider accessibility innovation in the arts with an introduction to Tangled Art + Disability (TAD).
+TAD is a not-for-profit disability organization dedicated to connecting professional and emerging artists, the arts community, and a diverse public through creative passion and artistic excellence.
+TAD showcases and promotes Mad, Deaf and disability-identified arts, provides accessible professional development, and works to building an inclusive arts and culture sector.
+The Tangled Art Gallery (TAG) is Canada’s first accessible art gallery dedicated to the exhibition of artwork by Mad, Deaf and disability-identified artists.

 Developing an Understanding